RichardoC/tales.fromprod.com/src/_posts/2024/2024-08-21-github-actions-auth-to-AWS.md

 This is an example from typescript using the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-typescript.html), within a CDK Stack

-This would allow all github workflows for all repo in your Github Organisation `example-org` to assume suitable tagged roles
+This would allow all github workflows for all repos in your Github Organisation `example-org` to assume suitably tagged roles, regardless of account.

 ```typescript
 const githubActionsRole = new cdk.aws_iam.Role(this, "GithubActionsRole", {